JMillan13/unit-4-game/README.md

 Using jQuery:

-The player will have to guess the answer.
-This time though, the player will guess with numbers instead of letters.
+The player will have to guess the answer, by guessing the right number.

 Here's how the app works: